nasa-nccs-hpda/pytorch-caney/requirements/README.md

 ### 3) Register the SSH key with HF

-Cut and paste the contents of the .pub file into the GUI: https://huggingface.co/settings/keys/add?type=ssh
+Cut and paste the contents of the .pub file into the GUI: https://huggingface.co/settings/keys/add?type=ssh.
+Example below:

 ![https://huggingface.co/settings/keys/add?type=ssh](ssh.png)